Leroy Sane to have surgery on ACL injury, Manchester City confirm | Goal.com

 It is unclear whether Bayern will now explore alternative targets, having also been linked with Barcelona's Ousmane Dembele and Hakim Ziyech of Ajax.

-Sane, who joined City from Schalke in 2016, scored 10 goals in 31 Premier League appearances for Pep Guardiola's side last season.
+Sane, who joined City from Schalke in 2016, scored 16 goals in 47 appearances for Guardiola's side last season as they won the Premier League, FA Cup and Carabao Cup.